for AUT SCHOOL OF ART AND DESIGN

-This series of case studies for AUT School of Art and Design profiles the research of seven AUT academics.
-They demonstrate the depth and breadth of design research within the faculty, highlighting a vibrant and generative research culture.
+This series of case studies for AUT profiles the research of seven academics.
+The stories demonstrate the depth and breadth of design research within the faculty, highlighting a vibrant and generative research culture.

 A sample of what we wrote: